 Turn the detector on its side so that the vents on the right hand side of the detector are pointing downwards.
 Hold the burning incense stick around 15cm (6 inches) below the detector, so that the smoke enters the vents on the side of the detector.
-An increase in the localised carbon monoxide level within the sensor to more than 50ppm will cause the sounder to sound for one cycle of
+An increase in the localised carbon monoxide level within the sensor to more than 50ppm will cause the sounder to sound for one cycle of four loud beeps and the Power LED to illuminate green for a short time.
+This is the end of the test.
+The Power LED will no longer flash green every second but will revert to flashing once every minute as the detector will go back to normal operating mode (it may take up to two minutes of exposure to the smoke for the localised level of carbon monoxide within the sensor to reach over 50ppm).
+Now move the source of CO away from the detector as the test is finished.

 Step 5 After step 4, put out the incense stick by placing it into a dish of water.
 Ensure that all flames have been extinguished.